delta-io/delta/README.md

 # Introduction

 This is the repository for Delta Lake Connectors.
+It includes
-It includes a library for querying Delta Lake metadata and connectors to popular big-data engines (e.g., [Apache Hive](https://hive.apache.org/), [Presto](https://prestodb.io/)) and to common reporting tools like [Microsoft Power BI](https://powerbi.microsoft.com/).
+- a native library for reading and writing Delta Lake metadata.
+- connectors to popular big-data engines (e.g., [Apache Hive](https://hive.apache.org/), [Presto](https://prestodb.io/)) and to common reporting tools like [Microsoft Power BI](https://powerbi.microsoft.com/).

 Please refer to the main [Delta Lake](https://github.com/delta-io/delta) repository if you want to learn more about the Delta Lake project.

 # Building

 The project is compiled using [SBT](https://www.scala-sbt.org/1.x/docs/Command-Line-Reference.html).
 It has the following subprojects.

-## Delta Standalone Reader
+## Delta Standalone
-Delta Standalone Reader is a JVM library to read Delta Lake tables.
-Unlike https://github.com/delta-io/delta, this project doesn't use Spark to read tables and it has only a few transitive dependencies.
+Delta Standalone, formerly known as the Delta Standalone Reader (DSR), is a JVM library to read **and write** Delta Lake tables.
+Unlike https://github.com/delta-io/delta, this project doesn't use Spark to read or write tables and it has only a few transitive dependencies.
 It can be used by any application that cannot use a Spark cluster.
 - To compile the project, run `build/sbt standalone/compile`
 - To test the project, run `build/sbt standalone/test`
-- To generate the JAR, run `build/sbt standalone/package`
+- To publish the JAR, run `build/sbt standaloneCosmetic/publishM2`

 ### How to use it
-You can add the Delta Standalone Reader library as a dependency using your favorite build tool.
+You can add the Delta Standalone library as a dependency using your favorite build tool.

 #### Maven
 Scala 2.12: